 Performance goals focus on achieving a specific result or outcome within a certain timeframe.
-Outcome goals focus on the end result that you want to achieve, regardless of how it is accomplished.
-Process goals focus on developing and following a specific process in order to achieve an outcome.
+Outcome goals focus on the result that you want to achieve, regardless of how it is accomplished.
+Process goals focus on developing and following a specific process to achieve an outcome.

 Each type of goal has its own set of benefits and drawbacks depending on the situation.

-In business, there are three types of goals that can be set: performance, outcome, and strategy.
+In business, three types of goals can be set: performance, outcome, and strategy.